Jade Legacy: Development history

 Jade Legacy is Lee's third adult novel.
-In an interview with Lightspeed, Lee said of the novel's writing process: "I normally write a book a year, but the Green Bone novels are twice as long and about five times more complicated than my previous books" and that she plans on continuing writing adult books down the line over further young adult novels, stating she plans on "be[ing] focused on the Green Bone Saga for some time."
+In a 2018 interview with Lightspeed, Lee said of the novel writing process: "I normally write a book a year, but the Green Bone novels are twice as long and about five times more complicated than my previous books" and that she planned on writing adult books over young adult novels; she expected "be focused on the Green Bone Saga for some time."
 In 2020, Lee revealed that Jade Legacy would take place over the span of 20 years.

 Literary significance and reception

 Jade Legacy received critical acclaim ahead of its release, earning a starred review and weekly pick status from Publishers Weekly, a starred review from Library Journal, and a glowing review from NPR's book reviews.

 Publishers Weekly called it "sprawling, complex, and steeped in Asian culture and sensibilities..." and said "Lee expertly balances conflict and growth on both individual and societal levels, giving this massive story weight, as every decision can potentially change the world.
 In both meeting and subverting expectations at every turn, Lee guides her cast to a deeply satisfying, well-earned conclusion.".
 Kristi Chadwick of Library Journal said "Lee's storytelling is masterful and will leave readers heartbroken and hopeful."
 NPR book reviewer Jason Sheehan called Jade Legacy "Thirty years of love and war and vengeance and betrayal..." and that "Ultimately, that's what Jade Legacy is about.
 Endings.
 And then what comes next.".

 Awards and nominations

 Adaptations

-In 2020, it was announced that a TV series based on the first novel in The Green Bone Saga, Jade City, was being developed at Peacock, with Lee serving as a consulting producer.
-In July 2022, it was announced that Peacock had canceled the project, but Lee shared on Twitter that the team were seeking another service to take it up.
+In August 2020, Deadline announced in an exclusive that a TV series based on the first novel in The Green Bone Saga, Jade City, was being developed at Peacock, with Lee serving as a consulting producer.
+By July 2022, Peacock had canceled the project, but Lee shared on Twitter that the team were seeking another service to take it up.